Azure/azure-sdk-for-python/doc/eng_sys_checks.md

    1. For example, setting filter string `azure-mgmt-*` will filter a build to only management packages.
 A value of `azure-keyvault-secrets` will result in only building THAT specific package.
 3. Once it's set, run the build!

+### Within Template YML

+In earlier versions of this repository, the targeting string was resolved at runtime, and was the result of a `coalesce` operation between the template parameter `BuildTargetingString` and the variable value of the same name.
+Unfortunately, this was a bit buggy, and did not function correctly.
+This has been adjusted to be a variable set in the initial stages of each job.

+The resolution logic is located in template yml [`eng/pipelines/templates/steps/targeting-string-resolve.yml`](/eng/pipelines/templates/steps/targeting-string-resolve.yml).
+Due to how the yaml unfolds when rendered for a build pipeline, `targeting-string-resolve.yml` is only called by the following three templates.

+* `eng/pipelines/templates/jobs/ci.tests.yml`
+* `eng/pipelines/templates/jobs/ci.yml`
+* `eng/pipelines/templates/jobs/live.test.yml`

+It only needs to be run once for each `job`, so the above are really the only places necessary to hit that target.

+Within the template yml, refer to the targeting string by variable name `$(TargetingString)`.

 ## Skipping a tox test environment at queue time

 All build definitions allow choice at queue time as to which `tox` environments actually run during the test phase.